top of page

 Micron

-Instead, we focused on one of the CEO's key strategic imperatives: tackling the critical shortage of talent in the semiconductor supply chain.
-By simplifying the problem, we were able to get very specific about the brand attributes we wanted to shift:
+Instead of trying to address every brand metric at once, we focused on one of the CEO's key strategic imperatives: tackling the critical shortage of talent in the semiconductor supply chain.
+And by simplifying the problem, we were able to get very specific about the attributes that needed shifting.

 "Amongst a new generation of brand savvy STEM students, the semiconductor industry is perceived as being a stale and soulless manufacturer of a commodity."